Scleral Contact Lenses For Post Corneal Graft

 Getting fitted for scleral lenses after a corneal graft can be life-changing.
 It can allow you to comfortably and safely drive at night or resume playing a sport that you thought you’d have to give up.

 If you’ve had a corneal transplant or plan to do so in the near future, know that clear and comfortable vision after the surgery is possible.
-Don’t miss out on incredible life experiences because of poor vision — call Regional Eye Center today.Our practice serves patients from Americus, Leesburg, Montezuma, and Albany, Georgia and surrounding communities.
+Don’t miss out on incredible life experiences because of poor vision — call Regional Eye Center today.Our practice serves patients from Americus, Leesburg, Albany, and , Georgia and surrounding communities.